 J. Brad Wilke (@jbwilke) is a co-founder and principal of Smarthouse Creative.
-Brad holds an MBA from the University of Washington's Foster School of Business, a Master of Communication in Digital Media from the University of Washington's Department of Communication, and a Bachelor of Science in Environmental Engineering from the U.S. Military Academy at West Point.
+Brad holds an MBA from the University of Washington's Foster School of Business, a Master of Communication in Digital Media from the University of Washington's Department of Communication, and a Bachelor of Science from the U.S. Military Academy at West Point.

 Brad designs and executes digital, social media, and film distribution strategies for Smarthouse’s clients.
 Brad is also the co-founder of livestream platform Wonderstream, tech nonprofit Flash Volunteer, an adjunct lecturer in digital marketing & film, as well as an award-winning filmmaker, produced feature-length screenwriter, and artistic director of the Portland Film Festival.

 Ryan Davis (@indieartsvoice) is a film publicist and communications professional with ten years experience in the film industry and arts marketing.
 She is co-founder and Principal at Smarthouse Creative.
 Named by Media Inc. as one of Washington State's most influential women in film, TV, and media, Ryan has worked with outlets ranging from CNN and The New York Times, to community newspapers and local radio.
 She has worked in almost every aspect of the film business--from production and festivals to distribution, exhibition and sales.

 Ryan worked for Arab Film Distribution/Typecast Films where she was part of the production and release of the Academy Award-nominated Iraq in Fragments.
 She has worked for a variety of nonprofit arts groups and organizations, including heading the marketing departments for Northwest Film Forum and Northwest Folklife, and was the assistant director of Couch Fest Films from 2010-2014.
 Ryan was on the jury for the International Documentary Challenge for 2012-3, and a juror for the 2015 Seattle Shorts Festival.

 Rachel Green is a performance and artistic director (Rachel Green) with a strong interest in social justice.
 She received her bachelor's degree in Cultural Anthropology from the University of Washington where she conducted undergraduate research with professor Gray Lock studying the relationship between art and technology in urban environments.
 Following graduation she volunteered with organizations including the International Rescue Committee, Washington CAN, Big Brothers Big Sisters, and received training in Restorative Justice.